City of London School: Modernisation and move to Queen Victoria Street

 The school underwent many changes during its time on the Victoria Embankment.
 The curriculum had been consolidated at the turn of the century, the Combined Cadet Force was modernised, the house system had been reorganised, the "mission", what is now the annual charity appeal, had been started and a Community Service Organisation had been set up as an alternative to the Combined Cadet Force.
-It was compulsory for a boy, above the third form, to serve in one of these organisations for at least four school terms.
+It was compulsory for a boy, above the third form, to serve in one of these organisations for at least three years (later reduced to five school terms).
 This is a tradition which still exists today.
 In 1925, the school acquired its sports grounds at Grove Park, Lewisham.
 This site included a pavilion, containing offices, changing rooms, toilets and showers, which was designed, by Old Citizen Ralph Knott, to also be a memorial to those Old Citizens who had lost their lives in the First World War.
 When J. A. Boyes became headmaster in 1964, further modernisations were made in the building.
 As the number of pupils increased over the years, overcrowding became a problem.
-Headmaster Boyes, believed that a new, modern building was needed for the school, and his efforts managed to secure a site on the banks of the River Thames for a new facility.
+Headmaster Boyes believed that a new, modern building was needed for the school, and his efforts managed to secure a site on the banks of the River Thames for a new facility.

 In 1986, the City of London School moved to its present site in purpose-built facilities in Queen Victoria Street (where it is opposite the College of Arms and just below St Paul's Cathedral) on one side and facing onto the banks of the River Thames on the other side.
-School activity transferred to the new premises over the 1986 summer break and a ceremony for the official opening of the building, by the Princess Anne, was held in 1987.
+School activity transferred to the new premises over the 1986 summer holidays, in time for the 1986–1987 academic year, and a ceremony for the official opening of the building, by the Princess Anne, was held in 1987.
 The Millennium Bridge is next to the school buildings.

 Buildings

 Milk Street (1837–1883)

 The original building at Milk Street was designed by architect J.B.
-Bunning, who was the architect to the City of London and also an Old Citizen of the school.
+Bunning, who was the architect to the City of London.
 The building was designed in a neo-Gothic Tudor style.